| COMMENTARYThe Wonderful World of Wireless CommunicationBy Chris CarpenterCBN.com Producer

 matters in my universe of sensible thinking, he was casually talking

+to someone on a cellular phone.
 As the teenager became but a memory in my rearview mirror I couldnt

 help but wonder who he could possibly be talking to in the pronounced